 Probably not — you should not automatically trust AI with your secrets.

-Chatbot conversations often lack legal privilege, can be retained by providers (or preserved by court order), and in some cases are reviewed by people or contractors — so treat chatbots as non-confidential until you confirm otherwise.
+Chatbot conversations often lack legal privilege, can be retained by providers (or preserved by court order), and in some cases are reviewed by human contractors — so treat chatbots as non-confidential until you confirm otherwise.

 Why AI chat logs aren’t automatically private

-Conversations with chatbots don’t get attorney-client, doctor-patient, or therapist confidentiality unless your provider has explicit, legally binding arrangements — and courts treat chat logs like other electronic records.
+Conversations with chatbots don’t get attorney-client, doctor-patient, or therapist confidentiality unless your provider has explicit, legally binding arrangements.
+Courts treat chat logs like other electronic records.

-Contract reviewers for large tech firms have reported seeing user chats, including identifiable information, during model training and safety review — a privacy risk many users don’t expect.
+Contract reviewers for large tech firms have reported seeing user chats, including identifiable information, during model training and safety reviews—a privacy risk many users don’t expect.

 OpenAI & court preservation